tosh-coding/AsyncFiberWorks/Readme.md

   * _[PoolFiber](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Fibers/PoolFiber.cs)_ - Fiber. ".NET ThreadPool" is used by default.
 User thread pools are also available.

+### Parallel processing ###
+Related operations can be submitted to a single fiber to run sequentially, while unrelated operations can be submitted to different fibers to run in parallel.
+When dealing with multiple fibers, they can be thought of as actors.
+This design concept has not changed significantly from the source Retlang.
+The following description is taken from Retlang.

+> Message based concurrency in .NET
+> \[...\]
+> The library is intended for use in [message based concurrency](http://en.wikipedia.org/wiki/Message_passing) similar to [event based actors in Scala](http://lampwww.epfl.ch/~phaller/doc/haller07actorsunify.pdf).
+The library does not provide remote messaging capabilities.
+It is designed specifically for high performance in-memory messaging.

+(Quote from [Retlang page](https://code.google.com/archive/p/retlang/).
+Broken links were replaced.)

 ## ThreadPools ##
 Producer-Consumer pattern.
 One or more threads become consumers and execute tasks taken from the task queue.